Stronger together: How protein filaments interact

-Category: Environment Hits: 4Just as the skeleton and muscles move the human body and hold its shape, the cells of the body are stabilized and moved by a cellular skeleton.
+Category: Environment Hits: 11Just as the skeleton and muscles move the human body and hold its shape, the cells of the body are stabilized and moved by a cellular skeleton.
 This cellular skeleton is a dynamic structure, constantly changing and renewing.
 It consists of different types of protein filaments, which include intermediate filaments and microtubules.
 Researchers have now observed and measured a direct interaction between microtubules and intermediate filaments outside the cell.

 Read more https://www.sciencedaily.com/releases/2021/06/210619092029.htm